 Things to Do in Frankfurt am Main

-I am a lover of Frankfurt, a city with all its facets and hidden gems.
-Frankfurt has much more to offer than its reputation as a banking city precedes it.
+I'm a lover of Frankfurt, a city with all its facets and hidden gems.
+Frankfurt has much more to offer than its reputation as a banking city.

 Through the donation-based tour, I want to allow everyone to experience this city in different ways, regardless of the size of their wallet.

-Each of us has our own point of view and our own experiences with the city, these flow into the tours, so each tour is an individual experience.
+Each of us has our own perspective and experiences of the city, and these flow into the tours, making each tour an individual experience.

-I want you to LIVE Frankfurt and I want to offer you a good time in an entertaining way, during which you will learn a lot about Frankfurt and see my city with different eyes.
+I want you to EXPERIENCE Frankfurt and I want to offer you a great, entertaining time, during which you'll learn a lot about Frankfurt and see my city through different eyes.

 - Iron bridge